divnix/std/docs/reference/conventions.md

 ## The `cell` argument

 The `cell` argument holds all the different organelle targets of the current cell.
-This is the main mechanism to by which code organization and separation of concern is enabled.
+This is the main mechanism by which code organization and separation of concern is enabled.

 ## The `deSytemize`d inputs

-All inputs are scoped for the _current_ system, that is derived from the `sytems` input list to `std.grow`.
+All inputs are scoped for the _current_ system, that is derived from the `systems` input list to `std.grow`.
 That means contrary to the usual nix-UX, in most cases, you don't need to worry about `system`.

-The current system will be "lifted up" one level, while still providing full access to all `sytems` for cross-compliation scenarios.
+The current system will be "lifted up" one level, while still providing full access to all `systems` for cross-compilation scenarios.

 ```nix
 # inputs.a.packages.${system}